How Employer of Record Works

 Registering a new entity and establishing a working framework can take months.
 Whereas employing an EOR partner allows companies to begin their operations within weeks, as they already have a framework in place for each step of the process.

 In effect, a company is able to outsource all its duties with respect to the hiring, management of benefits & payrolls, and administration for its global workforce to the EOR provider.
 The EOR manages all taxation and regulatory related compliance for the company, making the entire process highly efficient and cost- effective.

 The EOR enters into two contracts – the first is a service agreement with their client, for providing them all employment related services in the foreign country.
 The second is an employment agreement with the employees, where it agrees to pay them the agreed compensation and manage their perks and benefits.

-- Ensuring compliance with all employment and labor laws: Every country has its own set of laws governing employment.
+- Ensuring compliance with all employment and labor laws: Every country has its own set of laws governing employment and outsourcing.
 Well versed with the legal regime of the country, the EOR ensures due compliance with all employment laws.

 - Management of perks and benefits: Being in the same geographical location, the EOR has a much better grasp of the perks and benefits, and ensures that your workforce has access to the benefits that are most valuable to them.